naiyerasif/site/blog/2018-08-05-communication-within-a-docker-network.md

     driver: bridge
 ```

+This configuration
-Both Nginx and Greeter service have been networked on **greeternet** through a bridge.
-Only the port for Nginx has been exposed for access from outside the container.
-No API url will be visible from the browser, since they'll be internally resolved by Nginx.
+- creates a common network `greeternet` for Nginx and Greeter service
+- exposes only Nginx outside the container, ensuring that no API URLs are visible from the browser, since they'll be internally resolved by Nginx.

-The stack can be launched through `docker-compose -f stack-dev.yml up -d`.
-Access the UI at <http://localhost:4200> where the message from the endpoint would be displayed.
+Launch this stack by executing `docker-compose -f stack-dev.yml up -d`.
+Access the UI at <http://localhost:4200> where the message from the endpoint should be displayed.

-### Production Environment
+### Production

-For production, the build can be created through a [multistage Dockerfile](./ng-greeter/Dockerfile) by executing the following command
+For production, the build can be created through a [multistage Dockerfile](https://github.com/Microflash/bedrock/blob/master/docker/docker-network-communication/ng-greeter/Dockerfile) by executing the following command:

 ```bash
 docker build -t microflash/greeter_ui .
 ```

-and then the resultant image can be stacked with Greeter API.
-Create a `stack.yml` and add the following configuration:
+Now, create a `stack.yml` and add the following configuration:

 ```yaml
 version: '3.1'